bup/bup/Documentation/bup-gc.md

 Typically, the garbage collector would be invoked after some set of invocations of `bup rm`.

 WARNING: This is one of the few bup commands that modifies your archive in intentionally destructive ways.
+Though if an attempt to `join` or `restore` the data you still care about after a `gc` succeeds, that's a fairly encouraging sign that the commands worked correctly.
+(The `t/compare-trees` command in the source tree can be used to help test before/after results.)

 # OPTIONS